-- Contribute to inter-agency working in line with guidance (working together 2015). - Provide a co-ordinated offer of early help when additional needs of children are identified. - Working with children's social care, support their assessment and planning processes including the schools attendance at conference and core group meetings . - Carry out tasks delegated by the governing body such as training of staff; safer recruitment; maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from department for education (DfE), Hampshire safeguarding children board (HSCB) and Hampshire county council (HCC).
+- Contribute to inter-agency working in line with Working Together to Safeguard Children 2018 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are alert to the various factors that can increase the need for early help (para 18 KCSiE 2018). - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures.

+• Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Board (HSCB) and Hampshire County Council (HCC).